Michael Weatherly: Personal life

 Weatherly married his Loving/The City co-star Amelia Heinle in February 1995.
-Their son, was born in 1996.
+Their son was born in 1996.
 They divorced in 1997.

 During filming of Dark Angel in January 2000, Weatherly began a relationship with co-star Jessica Alba, leading to their engagement in 2001.
 The relationship ended in August 2003.

-Weatherly married Serbian internist Dr. Bojana Janković on September 30, 2009.
-The couple live in Manhattan with their two children: a daughter and a son.
+Weatherly married Serbian-Canadian internist Bojana Janković on September 30, 2009.
+As of 2013, the couple lives in Fairfield, Connecticut, with their two children: a daughter and a son.

 Weatherly is the uncle of actress Alexandra Breckenridge.